 Section 26: The second Section 506(c) is corrected to read as 506(d).

-Section 27: Changes Section 601(a) from: “Any candidate who engages in speech or publication that is 1) not protected by the Article II, Section 10 of the Colorado Constitution, and 2) would constitute defamation, discrimination, libel, or slander under Colorado law, is liable for an election violation and shall be issued 5 infractions per offense.” to “Any candidate who engages in speech or publication that is 1) not protected by the Article II, Section 10 of the Colorado Constitution, and 2) A person who shall knowingly publish or disseminate, either by written instrument, sign, pictures, or the like, any statement or object tending to blacken the memory of one who is dead, or to impeach the honesty, integrity, virtue, or reputation or expose the natural defects of one who is alive, and thereby to expose him to public hatred, contempt, or ridicule, commits libel.”
+Section 27: Changes Section 601(a) from: “Any candidate who engages in speech or publication that is 1) not protected by the Article II, Section 10 of the Colorado Constitution, and 2) would constitute defamation, discrimination, libel, or slander under Colorado law, is liable for an election violation and shall be issued 5 infractions per offense.” to ‘Any candidate who engages in speech or publication that is 1) not protected by the Article II, Section 10 of the Colorado Constitution, and 2) is in violation of the Colorado State Law regarding libel, slander, and defamation; which is currently: “A person who shall knowingly publish or disseminate, either by written instrument, sign, pictures, or the like, any statement or object tending to blacken the memory of one who is dead, or to impeach the honesty, integrity, virtue, or reputation or expose the natural defects of one who is alive, and thereby to expose him to public hatred, contempt, or ridicule, commits libel.”’

 Section 28: Adds Section 601(b) which will read: “Slander follows all rules of Section (a) but if delivered by speech or word of mouth.
 Defamation can either be published or spoken.”